zulip/zulip/docs/production/deployment.md

 #### Configuring Zulip to allow HTTP

-Depending on your environment, you may want the reverse proxy to talk to the Zulip server over HTTP; this can be secure when the Zulip server is not directly exposed to the public Internet.
+Zulip requires clients to connect to Zulip servers over the secure HTTPS protocol; the insecure HTTP protocol is not supported.
+However, we do support using a reverse proxy that speaks HTTPS to clients and connects to the Zulip server over HTTP; this can be secure when the Zulip server is not directly exposed to the public Internet.

-After installing the Zulip server as
-[described above](#installer-options), you can configure Zulip to talk HTTP as follows:
+After installing the Zulip server as [described above](#installer-options), you can configure Zulip to accept HTTP requests from a reverse proxy as follows:

 1. Add the following block to `/etc/zulip/zulip.conf`: